Newfoundland and Labrador New Democratic Party

 Lorraine Michael was elected leader of the NL NDP at the party's leadership election on May 28, 2006.
 She led the party during the 2007 and 2011 general elections, each time improving the party's share of vote from the previous election.
 In the 2011 election, a record five NDP MHAs were elected under her leadership.
 Michael was succeeded by former Fish, Food and Allied Workers Union president, Earle McCurdy on March 7, 2015.
 Following McCurdy's resignation in September 2017, Michael was named interim leader.
 In April 2018, MHA Gerry Rogers was elected leader.
 Rogers resigned the following year and economist Alison Coffin was acclaimed leader on March 5, 2019.
-In the 2021 provincial election, the party won 2 seats.
+In the 2021 provincial election, the party won two seats.
 In October 2021, MHA Jim Dinn was chosen as the party's interim leader following the resignation of Alison Coffin.
+He was later acclaimed as the permanent leader.

 History

 Founding

 The NL NDP is the successor party to the Co-operative Commonwealth Federation (CCF).
 The Newfoundland CCF was founded in 1955 when Sam Drover, a member of the Newfoundland House of Assembly for White Bay (Trinity North) left the provincial Liberal Party to sit as a member of the CCF.
 Drover became leader of the new provincial party, which fielded ten candidates, mostly in rural districts, in the 1956 provincial election.
 The CCF party failed to win any seats: Drover lost his own riding, winning 237 votes to the Liberal candidate's 1,437.

-The CCF did not run candidates in the 1959 election, but supported the Newfoundland Democratic Party.
+The CCF did not run candidates in the 1959 election; however, the party supported the Newfoundland Democratic Party.
 This party had been organised by the Newfoundland Federation of Labour with the support of the Canadian Labour Congress, to protest the Liberal government's decertification of the International Woodworkers of America in the course of a logging strike.
 The Newfoundland Democratic Party ran eighteen candidates, none of whom was elected.
 The party was led by Ed Finn, Jr. In 1961, the federal New Democratic Party was founded in with the merger of the federal CCF and the Canadian Labour Congress.
 The Newfoundland Democratic Party followed suit becoming the Newfoundland New Democratic Party with Finn leading the NL NDP into the 1962 provincial election and Calvin Normore doing so in 1966.

 1962–1984

 Since the 1962 general election, the party has run candidates in all of Newfoundland and Labrador's general elections.
-From 1962 to 1984 the party was led by seven different leaders and contested seven provincial elections.
+From 1962 to 1984, the party was led by seven different leaders and contested seven provincial elections.
 The party won an average of 3.3% of the vote in those elections and were unable to elect a candidate to the Newfoundland and Labrador House of Assembly.